The “Lean In” Legacy Principle In Action: Antidote to the Poison of Polarizing, Arguing or Contentious Debate.

 |Lead into gold?|

-These steps are an antithesis to the ways of the alientation and polarization (you are nothing to me, you are the “other,” my enemy) that are infecting our society and politics.
+Apply these steps when you hit a relationship snag with someone new or familiar.
+You will find that they are an antidote to the ways of the alienation and polarization (you are nothing to me, you are the “other,” my enemy) that are infecting our society and politics.

 - A situation arises, seemingly totally neutral, no particular human challenge, apparent;